heinscr/books-library/README.md

 ```

 ### DELETE /books/{id}
-Permanently deletes a book from both DynamoDB and S3 storage.
+Permanently deletes a book from S3 and both DynamoDB tables (Books and UserBooks).

+**Authorization:**
+- Requires user to be in the "admins" Cognito group
+- Returns 403 Forbidden if user is not an admin

 **Headers:**
 - `Authorization`: Cognito JWT token